USS Stagbush

-USS Stagbush (AN-69/YN-93) was an Ailanthus-class net laying ship which served with the U.S. Navy in the western Pacific Ocean theatre of operations during World War II.
+USS Stagbush (AN-69/YN-93) was an Ailanthus-class net laying ship which served with the United States Navy in the western Pacific Ocean theatre of operations during World War II.
 Her career was without major incident, and she returned home safely after the war with one battle star to her credit.

 Built in Slidell, Louisiana

 Stagbush (AN-69) was laid down on 9 February 1943 by Canulette Shipbuilding Company, Inc., Slidell, Louisiana; launched on 29 January 1944; and commissioned on 30 August 1944.

 World War II service

 Stagbush sailed for Melville, Rhode Island, on 8 September only to be caught in a storm on the 14th off Cape Hatteras, North Carolina, which required that she be drydocked after her shakedown.
 She was in the Snow Shipyards, Rockland, Maine, from 12 October to 6 December 1944.

 When she was ready for sea again, Stagbush sailed for Hawaii via the Panama Canal; San Diego, California; and Tiburon, Mexico, where she took on a load of nets.
 She arrived at Pearl Harbor on 12 February 1945 and sailed the next day via Eniwetok; Ulithi; and Leyte, Philippine Islands, for the Ryukyu Islands.

 Stagbush arrived at Kerama Retto on 26 March and began laying nets to protect the anchorage.
 She remained there until mid-July when, after removing the nets, she moved to Buckner Bay, Okinawa.
 The ship sailed for Wakayama, Japan, on 8 September, to assist in clearing mines.
 A few days later, she laid swept channel buoys in Kii Suido after minesweepers had cleared the entrance.
 She then returned to Okinawa for acoustic minesweeping gear to be transported to Japan.